Stuart Truck Accident Lawyer

 • Improper lane changes

-Other liable parties include:
+Other possible liable parties include:

-• The trucking company — in the case of an accident caused by overscheduling a driver, mechanical problems due to lack of maintenance or safety checks, inexperienced drivers, negligent hiring, or disregard of trucking regulations, the trucking company may be liable.
+• The Trucking Company: In the case of an accident caused by overscheduling a driver, mechanical problems due to lack of maintenance or safety checks, inexperienced drivers, negligent hiring, or disregard of trucking regulations, the trucking company may be liable.
 The trucking company may also share liability with the driver in some cases.

-• The loading company — if the truck is improperly loaded, it could cause a rollover or lost-load accident.
+• The Loading Company: If the truck is improperly loaded, it could cause a rollover or lost-load accident.
 In this case, the loading company could be liable.

-• The truck rental company — if the truck was rented from another company and an accident occurred because of a maintenance issue, the trucking company may be liable for failing to ensure the truck was safe to drive.
+• The Truck Rental Company: If the truck was rented from another company and an accident occurred because of a maintenance issue, the trucking company may be liable for failing to ensure the truck was safe to drive.

-• The manufacturer of the trucks or truck parts — in the case of an accident caused by a defective part or mechanical failure, the company that manufactured that part could be liable.
+• The Manufacturer of the Trucks or Truck Parts: In the case of an accident caused by a defective part or mechanical failure, the company that manufactured that part could be liable.

-Types of Injuries Caused by Truck Accidents
+Types of Injuries Caused by Stuart Truck Accidents

 The most common types of injuries caused by truck accidents include: